drpetersonfernandes/SimpleLauncher/parameters.md

 Command line documentation can be found at [Stella website](https://stella-emu.github.io/docs/index.html#CommandLine).

 ## Atari 5200

+Double-check the file and folder locations when entering them into Simple Launcher, especially in the Parameters field.

 **System Folder (Example):** c:\Atari 5200<br>
 **System Is MAME?** false<br>